nodejs/node-addon-api/doc/async_worker.md

 `Napi::AsyncWorker::OnOk` method is called and the results return back to JavaScript invoking the stored callback with its associated environment.

-The following code shows an example on how to create and and use an `Napi::AsyncWorker`
+The following code shows an example on how to create and use an `Napi::AsyncWorker`

 ```cpp
 #include<napi.h>